wernerglinka/aiandyou/src/pages/index.md

 aside1:
   prose: |
-    As the Artificial Intelligence market reaches $70 billion by 2020, humans' fear is in the rise.
-Why do humans fear AI?
-    AI can only become what humans want it to become.
-Humans are tasked with coding into their AI creations.
-If the mass population is becoming anxious about AI this is due to fear of the unknown.
-It is also perhaps due to too little information available out there on the benefits that AI brings in order to balance with those believing AI will destroy society.
+    Due diligence must be applied to avoid negative consequences for underrepresented communities.
+Academia, industry and civil society are already coming together to define principles of trustworthy AI.
-  attribution:
+  attribution: World Economic Forum 2020
-    Artificial Intelligence and the Fear of the Unknown – Interesting Engineer, 2019

 mission:
   title: Mission
   image: "/uploads/aiandyou3.jpeg"
   prose: |
-    AIandYou.org is committed to serving as the primary resource for under-represented communities of color to learn about AI.
+    AIandYou.org is committed to serving as the primary resource for educators, leaders and members of underrepresented communities to learn about AI.
 All communities benefit from understanding more about AI and…
     - its social good impact
-    - automation preparation
+    - robotics in the classroom
     - long term challenges and opportunities

 approach1: